Also known as: Richard Olding

 Holding’s song is sometimes classed as a sea shanty – Sharp included Capt Lewis’ version in Folk Songs from Somerset vol 5 (1909), calling it a shanty.
 But the song probably originates earlier in the Napoleonic era as a Naval song before sea shanties became widespread in the Merchant service.

-In 1901 census (RG13/2322 f65) Richard Holding, married, age 59, able seaman, was on board vessel Ravinala, a ketch 67 tons off Burnham coast (River Parrett).
+In 1901 census (RG13/2322 f65) Richard Holding was listed as 'married, age 59, able seaman' and was on board vessel Ravinala, a ketch 67 tons off Burnham coast (River Parrett).
 The master of the ship was Richard’s nephew Elisha Holding, master mariner.
-This suggests that Richard was 65 when he met Sharp, a discrepancy that may be compensated by the fact that as a sailor Richard knew this old sea song.
+This might suggest that Richard was 65 when he met Sharp, a slight discrepancy from Sharp's record.